ArseAssassin/reactive-switchboard/api.md

 ## ```reactive-switchboard```

-`reactive-switchboard.component([wireState,] component)` creates a switchboard-enabled React component. `wireState` is a function that receives a `switchboard` object as an argument and returns an object which will be used to wire the component's state.
+`reactive-switchboard.component([wireState,] fn)` creates a switchboard-enabled React component. `wireState` is a function that receives a `switchboard` object as an argument and returns an object which will be used to wire the component's state. `fn` is the component's render method.

 `wireState` will receive an object as an argument with the following properties: